While the U.S. waits, China has been CRISPRing human cancer patients since 2015

 While some worry this gives China the edge in pioneering CRISPR medical techniques, others urge caution and patience with such a new technology.
 Both the U.S. and Europe, where the technique was first jointly discovered by Jennifer Doudna and Emmanuelle Charpentier, have implemented conservative regulatory measures and have yet to start human trials.

-“It is hard to know what the ideal is between moving quickly and making sure patients are safe,” Dr Carl June, the lead scientist for the CRISPR research team at the University of Pennsylvania, where the first human trials are slated to take place once researchers there can get through several regulatory hurdles, told the Journal.Featured Image: Bryce Durbin
+“It is hard to know what the ideal is between moving quickly and making sure patients are safe,” Dr. Carl June, the lead scientist for the CRISPR research team at the University of Pennsylvania, where the first human trials are slated to take place once researchers there can get through several regulatory hurdles, told the Journal.Featured Image: Bryce Durbin

 0